-Francky is a student leader and sophomore at Westchester Community College who is currently studying Social Work.
-He got so much support from the Let’s Get Ready Program during his academic career and his intention of being a Student Leadership Council member is to offer the knowledge that he has gained beyond the classroom from participating in all kinds of leadership opportunities and social activities.
-He has dedicated all his ability to improve his knowledge to be a mindful leader, improving communication skill, and make an impact on outsiders like himself.
-As a student leader, he has been inspiring and encouraging students to participate in events that could improve their lives.
+Francky is a resilient student and junior at CUNY Lehman College who is currently studying Social Work.
+He received tremendous support from the Let’s Get Ready program throughout his academic career and hopes to share the knowledge he’s gained from participating in all kinds of leadership opportunities and social activities (what other leadership/social activities/positions?) as part of the Student Leadership Council.
+As a student leader, he dedicates his time to improving his skills and mindfulness, making an impact on outsiders like himself, and inspiring peers to participate in events that make a difference in their lives.

 Glorianna is a rising senior at Johnston Senior High School who is concurrently taking classes at the Community College of Rhode Island and Rhode Island College.
 She belongs to her school’s mock trial, student council, and is President of National Honor Society.
 Glorianna plans on majoring in Political Science to become an attorney in the future.
 Prior to joining the Student Leadership Council, Glorianna Crichlow worked at various nonprofits and community organizations.
 Her passion for leadership, advocacy, and inclusion can be found in her work for the ACLU and as an executive at the Foreign Policy Youth Collaborative.
 Seeing the work that LGR has done, following her participation in the SAT Prep program, she is excited to make these programs even better and more accessible to communities that need them.
 She is dedicated to helping those who are marginalized and increasing educational opportunities for them.